mongoq/Vivado-Flasher-Icon/README.md

 ![Customize Commands](customize_commands.png)

+Usage:

+* Flashing is only possible when the bitstream was already compiled.

 The flasher icon was taken from [Flaticon](https://www.flaticon.com/free-icon/flash_252590).
 Please mind the copyright.